rd003/InventoryMgt_AspNetCore_Backend/readme.md

-# Inventory Mgt
+# Inventory Management (Basic)

 Basic Inventory Management System backend with aspnet core web api.
+It does not have any authentication system.

 ## TechStack